fusky-labs/fursuit-detector-web/README.md

 ## Get it up and running locally

-Clone this repo, cd into the `client` folder and install it:
+Clone this repo, cd into the `client` folder and install it via npm or yarn:

 ```sh
 # cd from client